Quansight/Quansight-website/apps/consulting/posts/openai-pseudocode.md

 There are several key ideas here we want to highlight about why we think the approaches taken in `pseudocode` are unique.

- * Some feedback is generated from the user and the rest is guided by automated testing and exception reporting back to the LLM.
-Autogenerated code needs guidance.
+ * Feedback is generated from the user and the rest is guided by automated testing and exception reporting back to the LLM. __Autogenerated code needs guidance__.

  * Declaring interfaces for LLMs to operate within.
-Interface design is naturally high level thinking and is the key to composable generated code.
+Interface design is naturally a high level task which is the key to composable code.

  * Separation of code declarations and generated code.
 Similar to `.py` and `.pyc` files.